-With the objective of supporting the accountancy profession, ISCA Ethics Committee embarked on an initiative to perform an analysis on the FIs extracted from the Financial Institutions Directory of the Monetary Authority of Singapore (MAS) to assess if they fall within the definition of FIs in EP 100 (Revised on 14 August 2020) and hence, are considered as PIEs.
-Following that, ISCA consulted the relevant regulatory bodies to clarify the scope of FIs as specified in EP 100 (Revised on 14 August 2020).
+With the objective of supporting the accountancy profession, ISCA Ethics Committee embarked on an initiative to perform an analysis on the FIs extracted from the Financial Institutions Directory of the Monetary Authority of Singapore (MAS) to assess if they fall within the definition of FIs in EP 100 (Revised on 7 July 2021) and hence, are considered as PIEs.
+Following that, ISCA consulted the relevant regulatory bodies to clarify the scope of FIs as specified in EP 100 (Revised on 7 July 2021).

-ISCA has developed EP 100 Implementation Guidance (IG) 4 - Clarification on Financial Institutions Considered as Public Interest Entities to clarify the scope of entities that falls within the definition of FIs in EP 100 (Revised on 14 August 2020).
+EP 100 Implementation Guidance (IG) 4 - Clarification on Financial Institutions Considered as Public Interest Entities was issued on 14 October 2020 to clarify the scope of entities that falls within the definition of an FI in EP 100 (Revised on 14 August 2020).